tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hats.md

 ### - Doesn't integrate with other site components

 Many of the API doc sites are single-website experiences.
-The API docs are usually part of the main website, not a link that opens in its own window, separate from the other content.
+The API docs are usually part of the main website, not a link that opens in its own window and frame, separate from the other content.

  If you can output a format that another site can consume, great.
 But if you split and divide the user into separate sites, you're following a less common pattern with API doc sites.

 ### - Removes authoring capability from developers

  If you're hoping for developers to contribute to the documentation, it's going to be hard to get buy-in if you're using a HAT.
 HATs are tools for writers, not developers.
-Then again, if you don't expect developers to contribute, then this becomes a moot point.
+(Then again, if you don't expect developers to contribute, then this becomes a moot point.)